thottiamrp/modernweb-2019dec9/Labs/ch11-CSS_jQuerySelectors/README.md

 		border: '2px dashed pink'
 	});
 	```
-1. Refresh the browser to see the red text.
+1. Refresh the browser to see the changes.

 1. Make the items that you do not like to do have a red font.
 You can use:
 	``` javascript